szomoru/MP1-Bodyweight/README.md

 -   #### Frequent User Goals

     1. As a Frequent User, I want to see if there are more bodyweight exercises or maybe full training plans.
-        1. More exercises and trainig plans are planned for the future features but the content is updated continuously
+        1. More exercises and trainig plans are planned for the future features but the content is updated continuously.
+If the frequent user subscribed to the newsletter she/he can get extra material, which never published on the website.
+And also get information about the updates on the website.

     2. As a Frequent User, I want to sign up to a Newsletter so never miss any updates or news about the website and the topic.

-    1. As a Frequent User, I want to check to see if there are any newly added challenges or hackathons.

-        1. The user would already be comfortable with the website layout and can easily click the banner message.

-    2. As a Frequent User, I want to check to see if there are any new blog posts.

-        1. The user would already be comfortable with the website layout and can easily click the blog link

-    3. As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.
-        1. At the bottom of every page their is a footer which content is consistent throughout all pages.
+        1. Ate the bottom of every page there is the Footer which contains the Sign Up fields.
-        2. To the right hand side of the footer the user can see "Subscribe to our Newsletter" and are prompted to Enter their email address.
+        2. To the left side of the footer the user can see "Sign Up" and are prompted to Enter their email address.
-        3. There is a "Submit" button to the right hand side of the input field which is located close to the field and can easily be distinguished.
+        3. If the user has a request to discuss a special topic it is possible to contact through a contact form on the Contact page  .

 ### Further Testing